ProjectRobal/Kapibara-Control-Network/README.md

 ## Assumptions:

 1. Algorithm uses population of neurons as genes.
-Every neuron has input, output weights also it has recurrent connection wich means it uses it's past outputs like inputs.
-Since it is a neuroevolution algorithm it isn't vulnerable for gradient explosion or vanishing gradient so it is using plain recurrent connection, neuron can store it's past output and then use it to feed it to inputs.
+Every neuron has input, output weights.
+Since it is a neuroevolution algorithm it isn't vulnerable for gradient explosion or vanishing gradient so it is able to use plain recurrent connection.

-1. Neurons are also alowed to connect to neurons from upper layers affecting thiers internal recurrent memory.

-1. Instead of crossing / mutate entiere networks we are going to apply evolution on neurons population.
+1. Instead of crossing / mutate entiere networks we are going to apply evolution on neurons population. ( like in ESP )

-1. There is also second type of population utilize wich is network schematics ( in ESP is called blueprints ) wich define topology of network.
-It holds reference to neurons it is composed of.
-Topology of network is also going to be evalueted and evolved so we could find optimal size.

-1. Network schematics will be grouped into species based on thier structure.
-They will compete with networks from the same species.
-Species are going to be also evalueted.
-It helps to decied wich network architecture is more well-performing.

-1. Networks are going to have multiple hidden layers, made from batch of neurons ( genes ) with variable size.
-Theta and tau, where theta is an amount of hidden layers and tau defines a size of neurons batch.
-Theta and tau is going to change according to evaluation trend ( how well the network is doing ).

-1. Every networks are going to return action and Q - quality of that action.
-Network is trying to predict how good is picked action.
-The Q value will be used in network evaluation with feedback from environment.

-1. After action taken network will be evaluted based on feedback from environment and Q value.
-The evaluation will be applied evenly on every neuron network is made of.

-## Proposition:

-1. In a population of networks, a network is going to get information about evalutaion from network before.

-1. Like NEAT changes it's structure adding neurons dynamically, my algorithm could use varing number of conncection for each neuron.
+1. Every layer is composed from blocks, each block acts like sub network with it's own neuron population from which couple of neurons are picked to form sub network.

+1. At every step, block picks neurons at random.
+Then network is evaluated.
+Evaluation score is evenly distributed to each block.
+Block is going to keep copy of best sub network.

+1. When k neurons participated in n steps, mating in block occurs, where block perform crossover and mutation on it's neuron population plus it's best sub network to keep stability in evaluation score.

+1. In addition the epsilon variable is introduced.
+It is ratio between 0.0 to 1.0 which decide what precentage of neurons in sub population comes from best sub network.
+The idea is when we are satisfied with network score we can set epsilon to 1.0 and call it a day.
+It can be useful in real time environment.

 ## File description: